 Me: (Thinking about how I can bail out)

 Me: “Great, I’ll definitely keep that in mind.”
 (No, I won’t)

 I have never spent time with a prostitute, but I imagine I’d walk away with the same feelings of insincerity and guilt that I feel after pretending to be interested in a demo product.
 [And this is what’s great about my blog.
 I’m the only one in the world who can correlate demo people with prostitution] I know I shouldn’t feel guilty, but I do.
-I doubt normal people build up a battering ram of insincerity before walking up and grabbing a cracker to begin with, however, I recognize the Intermittent Explosive Device of social awkwardness way before I turn the corner.
-Like the plenitude of internet spam, I prescribe to the theory that the best offense is a great defense.
-I value sincerity, which is why I’m not great with the concept of insincerity.
-Ultimately, that has shaped my platform of small talk.
-It’s a weakness that sometimes limits the finer things in life, advanced food demos being one of them.
+I doubt normal people build up a battering ram of insincerity before walking up and grabbing a cracker to begin with, however, I recognize the intermittent explosive device of social awkwardness way before I turn the corner.

 My name is Justin.
 (Hi, Justin.)
-I have Post Traumatic Sample Disorder.
+I have post traumatic food sample disorder.